christinasunnegardh/katacoda-scenarios/dockertutorial/step7.md

 The second service is the backend service, which is located in the `server` folder.
 We can see that we need to specify the same attributes as for the frontend, except the “depends_on” attribute.
 This, as the server does not depend on any other service, and therefore will be started first when running the docker compose command.

 ## Katacoda: Setting endpoints
-Due to that katacoda creates random addresses for the localhost, we need to set the endpoints manually.
+Due to that katacoda creates random addresses for the localhost, we need to set up a proxy from the frontend to the backend.
 You will need to do this by following the steps below.

 Go to the following file:
 `client/package.json`